 - Minimum average daily balance for auto-waiver of monthly fall-below fee: S$3,000

 |No minimum initial deposit||Requires you to jump through multiple hoops to earn bonus interest|

 |Interest rate of up to 4.88% p.a.||Minimum monthly salary crediting of S$3,000|

 |Multi-currency feature allows you to access 14 different currencies with no overseas transaction fees||Invest category requires a minimum investment amount of S$30,000 in an eligible unit trust to earn bonus interest|

 |Waived credit card annual fee (S$214) for the first two years||Insure category requires minimum annual insurance premium of S$12,000 to earn bonus interest|

 Why should you choose the Standard Chartered Bonus$aver account?

 While the Bonus$aver requires you to jump through hoops to earn your bonus interest, there are merits to applying for this account that gives up to 4.88% p.a. in interest.

 Benefit #1: Get rewarded for each individual category

 The Bonus$aver account rewards you with bonus interest rates for each category requirement you fulfil.
 These categories are not bundled together, which means you can still earn bonus interest just by fulfilling one category.
-For example, even if the only transaction you carried out for the month was to credit your salary of at least $3,000, you would still earn a bonus 0.2% p.a.
+For example, even if the only transaction you carried out for the month was to credit your salary of at least S$3,000, you would still earn an easy bonus 1.20% p.a.